for Secondary Education in the UK.

 SECTION ONE

-• 7 BEFORE PERMANENT THEATRES Students consider how the need for theatres first came about.
+• 7 BEFORE PERMANENT THEATRES KS3 students consider how the need for theatres first came about.

 • 9 THE THEATRE Students learn about the development of theatre in England, and the benefits this provided for actors.

-• 11 SHAKESPEARE ARRIVES IN LONDON Students will understand that Shakespeare was an ordinary person with dreams and ambitions, before he became a literary icon.
+• 11 SHAKESPEARE ARRIVES IN LONDON Lesson plan helps students understand that Shakespeare was an ordinary person with dreams and ambitions, before he became a literary icon.

 • 13 QUILL, INK AND PARCHMENT Students come to understand some of the practical difficulties in Shakespeare's times by trying out traditional pen and ink techniques.

-• 15 HOBBIES AND SPORTS Students will appreciate that people in the past did have some spare time during which they pursued various sports and hobbies.
+• 15 HOBBIES AND SPORTS Worksheet helps students appreciate that people in the past did have some spare time during which they pursued various sports and hobbies.

 • 17 TRAVEL AND TRANSPORT Students investigate how people travelled around in a world without cars, bikes or aeroplanes.